yevhen-arkhipov/tweetomania/README.md

 For users:

+- :jigsaw: Find profiles of your favorite public figures.
+- :jigsaw: Track the number of their tweets.
+- :jigsaw: Follow their profiles.
+- :jigsaw: Save your subscriptions

+For developers:

 - :telescope: Find profiles of your favorite public figures.
 - :telescope: Track the number of their tweets.
 - :telescope: Follow their profiles.